saidulIslam1602/Document-Intelligence-Platform/README.md

 A production-ready, enterprise-scale document processing platform built on Microsoft Azure that demonstrates advanced data engineering, AI/ML capabilities, real-time analytics, and **custom model fine-tuning** for industry-specific document intelligence.

+> **📋 Performance Disclaimer**: Performance metrics, cost savings, and scalability numbers in this README are based on Azure pricing, industry benchmarks, and theoretical calculations.
+Actual performance may vary based on document complexity, usage patterns, and system configuration.
+All claims are estimates unless otherwise specified as measured results.

 ## ✨ Key Features

 - **🤖 AI-Powered Document Processing**: GPT-4, Form Recognizer, Custom ML Models